Top 5 Account Manager Interview Questions, and How to Handle Them

 5. Can you give an example when you converted an almost churned client to get renewal in their contract?

 One of the most important characteristics of a successful account manager is to retain those customers who are on the verge of churn.
-This is one of the key reasons why companies appoint account managers and through this question the interviewer wants to check how good you are in accomplishing this goal.
+This is one of the key reasons why companies appoint account managers and through this account manager situational question, the interviewer wants to check how good you are in accomplishing this goal.

 The most important action you can take while dealing with at-risk customers is to listen to their challenges with your service.
 You have to identify all the pain-points of your customer.
 Then you can say that you would like to walk them through the solutions to fix those issues so that they don’t arise again in the customer journey.